enesgokdemir/enesgokdemir/README.md

 - 📫 How to reach me **enes58613@gmail.com**

 ## ⏲ What we are doing now:
--I'm developing a project 🚀.
+I'm developing a project 🚀.
--I'm programming something for data science 💻.
+I'm programming something for data science 💻.

 ### 🌎 Socials: